 The Laurel 4th of July Committee has four Maryland State Police, Office of the State Fire Marshal certified fireworks shooters.
-"Shooters," as they are known, also attend annual training provided by Fireworks Productions, Inc. (FPI).
-FPI provides technical support in addition to the fireworks you enjoy every year.
-A word of caution, no visitors are permitted in the fireworks set up area which is located on the hard stand across the lake from Gude Park.
+"Shooters," as they are known, also attend annual training provided by Fantastic Fireworks, Inc. Fantastic Fireworks provides technical support in addition to the fireworks you enjoy every year.
+A word of caution, no visitors are permitted in the fireworks set up area which is located on the hard stand across the lake from Granville Gude Park.

 Laurel Fourth of July Committee Fireworks - Behind the Scenes

 The Laurel Fourth of July Committee (LFJC), an all volunteer group, organizes and promotes many activities for our Nation's Independence Day celebration.
 Most are apparent as you enjoy the day's activities anticipating the evening's fireworks event.
 Some are less obvious.
 We spend nine months of the year preparing for the event but we cannot do it alone.
 We coordinate among city and volunteer services for support ... the Laurel Police Department, the Department of Public Work, the Laurel Volunteer Fire Department and the Laurel Volunteer Rescue Squad all provide invaluable assistance and support to bring you the finest and safest show in the area.